Preparation Course: ANE 695 Transition to Nurse Anesthesia

 The course is offered year-round, and takes approximately 45 hours to complete.
 Requirements include a 300 MHz Pentium (or equivalent) computer with Internet access.
 Broadband (DSL or cable modem) Internet access is highly recommended.

-The next class will be offered in the Spring 2018 semester (January 8 – May 2, 2018).
+The next class will be offered in the Spring 2019 semester (January 14 - May 3, 2019).
 Class size is limited to 100 students and is expected to fill up fast - so don't delay!
-Register on or before Friday, January 5, 2018 by emailing your forms to email@example.com or sending them via fax to 954-367-8697.
-Registration is not accepted after this date.
+Register on or before Thursday, January 10, 2019 by emailing Mercedes Diaz Pinero at email@example.com or sending registration forms via fax to 954-367-8697.
+Registration will not be accepted after January 10, 2019.

 *Note that this course does not meet the chemistry Laboratory requirement.
 You must have taken a college chemistry laboratory in your academic career.
 The five-year requirement that applies to a recent chemistry course does not apply to the lab.